 - And here’s 47 Fascinating Facts about India

 - Click here to read my post: Delhi & Agra: 4 Day Itinerary

-Do you know any other aweosme facts about Mumbai?
-What’s your favourite fact?
+Do you know any other awesome facts about Mumbai?
+What’s your favorite fact?
 Let me know in the comments!

 If you enjoyed this post, share it on Pinterest so your followers can enjoy it too!